twoody0/MyPortfolio/README.md

 - 🎨 Clean and modern design with Tailwind CSS
 - 🖼 Dynamic project gallery with flip animations
 - 📱 Fully responsive design for all devices
-- 🌐 Hosted with AWS S3 + CloudFront + Route 53 + Cloudflare
+- 🌐 Hosted with AWS S3 + CloudFront + Cloudflare
 - 🔒 HTTPS with a custom SSL certificate via AWS ACM

 ---